Elk River Swimming

 SwimmingRockhounding OregonBoatingFishing OregonBiking Oregon

-Originated at Salmon Mountain and Grassy Knob Wilderness, Elk River winds through Rogue River Siskiyou National Forest for about 30 miles and enters the Pacific Ocean, one mile south of Cape Blanco and four miles north of Port Orford.
+The Elk River is a scenic waterway, originated in the Salmon Mountain and Grassy Knob Wilderness areas, flowing through the Rogue River-Siskiyou National Forest for approximately 30 miles before emptying into the Pacific Ocean, one mile south of Cape Blanco and four miles north of Port Orford.

 Elk River Rockhounding